AnuraagReddy123/SaveEnvironmentApp/README.md

 - Saving Transportation costs
 - Buying and Selling of used goods and much more

+Users have an option to set a goal of amount of money they want to save in a month along with the current amount of money they have saved so far.
+By engaging in different activities, they can increase their saved amount and compare the results at the end of the month.
+We used Firestore database to store the user information so that it can be retrieved from any device.

 ## Technologies
 Project is created with
 * Java